rahultulasyan/wordCloud/README.md

 Hello people,

-My name is Rahul Tulasyan and this yet another small project in Python.
+My name is Rahul Tulasyan and this is yet another small project in Python.

 This a Word Cloud (a collage, if you will) generation script in Python.
 This script takes a text file as input and tries to form a wordCloud image